alexpgates/alexpgates.github.com/source/blog/under-the-hood.md

 Many months ago, [a buddy](http://christopherkollars.com) sent me [this article](http://kylerush.net/blog/meet-the-obama-campaigns-250-million-fundraising-platform/) written by [Kyle Rush](http://kylerush.net/) about the technology stack behind the Obama campaign's (incredible) fundraising platform.
 Kyle mentioned [Jekyll](http://jekyllrb.com/), a static site generator written in Ruby, and recommended giving it a whirl to create fast, simple websites without the need for a bloated CMS.

 I'm not a Ruby guy, and despite making an attempt to get things working properly on my Mac, I backed out of the rabbit hole and instead decided to give [Pelican](http://docs.getpelican.com/en/latest/) a try.
-It's based on Python, and uses the [Jinja2](http://jinja.pocoo.org/docs/) templating language.
+It's written in Python, and uses the [Jinja2](http://jinja.pocoo.org/docs/) templating language.

 To get up and running, I followed [this](http://martinbrochhaus.com/pelican.html) handy (but now outdated) guide by [Martin Brochhaus](http://martinbrochhaus.com).
-(Note: Here's Martin's [updated guide](http://martinbrochhaus.com/pelican2.html).
-It isn't the same process I'm using now, but it looks nice!)
+(Note: Here's Martin's [updated guide](http://martinbrochhaus.com/pelican2.html).)

 After getting everything configured and deployed to [Github Pages](http://pages.github.com/), I started working on an *ugly* theme based off the default Pelican template.
 I never finished it.
 Then, [What Cheer](http://whatcheer.com) announced our [transition](http://whatcheer.com/pack/) to [Pack](http://packlove.com), and things got pretty busy for a while.